mduguay/mockex-work/README.md

 ## Future

-- Write to db on every tick
+- Write quotes to db on interval

-- Read One SQL
+- Read One SQL - how important?
+What things to we read single?
+Is it really that much overhead?
-- Make read multiple SQL async
+- Make read multiple SQL async - many calls to /Quotes.
+Stress test?

+- Holding API - Get
-- Trade API
+- Trade API - Post

 - Seed historic info
 - Historic info API

 - Docker compose Postgres container

+- Heroku